-Pairdown is David Leicht and Raymond Morin, a fingerstyle guitar duo from Pittsburgh, PA.
-Their songs reflect a deep well of influences, starting from the early 60s folk and rock scenes on both sides of the Atlantic, through the American Primitive and “Private Press” guitar movements of the 70s, to the modern independent rock era of the 80s to present.
+Pairdown is David Leicht and Raymond Morin, a fingerstyle guitar and songwriting duo from Pittsburgh, PA.
+Their music reflects a deep well of influences, starting from the early 60s folk and rock scenes on both sides of the Atlantic, through the American Primitive and “Private Press” guitar movements of the 70s, to the independent rock era of the 80s to present.

-Pairdown has shared stages with Joan Shelley, Nathan Salsburg, Ryley Walker, Jack Rose, Death Vessel, Chuck Johnson, Micah Blue Smaldone, James Elkington, Douglas McCombs, David Daniell, Peter Walker, Glenn Jones, Mountain Man, Noveller, Michael Gulezian, Freakwater, Marisa Anderson, House and Land, John Mueller, Molly Tuttle, Bill MacKay, Daniel Bachman, Alasdair Roberts and many others.
+Pairdown has shared stages with Jack Rose, Ryley Walker, Nathan Salsburg, Joan Shelley, Steve Gunn, Death Vessel, Chuck Johnson, Micah Blue Smaldone, James Elkington, Douglas McCombs, David Daniell, Peter Walker, Glenn Jones, Mountain Man, Noveller, Michael Gulezian, Freakwater, Marisa Anderson, House and Land, John Mueller, Molly Tuttle, Bill MacKay, Daniel Bachman, Alasdair Roberts, Simon Joyner and many others.

 Mar 26 - AMW, Pittsburgh (w/ Rob Noyes & Jon Collin)